Morden: 20th century

 In 1943, the council was granted a civic coat-of-arms incorporating lions from the Garth family arms and the fret from the arms of Merton Priory.
 The motto, "In Libertate Vis", means "Our Strength is our Freedom".
 In 1965, under the London Government Act 1963, the Merton and Morden Urban District Council was abolished and its area combined with that of the Municipal Borough of Wimbledon and the Municipal Borough of Mitcham to form the present-day London Borough of Merton.
+It then became part of London and not Surrey anymore.